Sweet Heart's Cherry Cheesecake

-I used this cheesecake recipe for a Valentine’s dinner for my then college boyfriend, now hubby for over 20 years!
+I first used this cheesecake recipe for a Valentine’s dinner for my then college boyfriend, now hubby for over 20 years!

 But that very first Valentines Day, I remember, mostly because of the company, and partly because of the cheesecake.
 Who doesn’t love cheesecake?!

 Truthfully there isn’t anything fancy or unique about this cheesecake.
 It’s just a good fool proof recipe you can count on.
 But what I’ve learned through the years of baking is this…. quality vanilla can transfer your confections from good to great!
-Tongan rum with it’s cherry undertones is the perfect companion to these cherries.
+Tongan/rum vanilla extract with it’s cherry undertones is the perfect companion to these cherries.
 If you’re in hurry, by all means, use the canned cherry pie filling at the grocery store.
 Although, if you want to make your own sweet cherries, go to our previous post cherry hand pies.
 Either way don’t forget that yummy vanilla!

 1 1/3 cups crushed chocolate wafer cookies or vanilla wafers